The Black Boys rebellion: James Smith and the Black Boys

 In want of protection, frontier settlers looked for men capable of defending them against Indigenous raids and raised funds to establish a company of rangers to protect the settlement.
 The rangers' leader was a twenty-eight-year-old Scotch-Irish immigrant by the name of James Smith.
 As a teenager, James Smith joined a road-cutting crew in 1755 in response to the French and Indigenous threat.
-He was one of James Burd’s men, responsible for hacking out a road to support Braddock's invasion of western Pennsylvania.
+He was one of James Burd’s men, responsible for hacking out a road to support General Edward Braddock's invasion of western Pennsylvania.
 One day, on work detail, he was captured by an Indigenous scouting party, taken to Fort Duquesne, and made to run the gauntlet.
 Surviving the beating, he was adopted into a Mohawk family and lived with them for five years until escaping back to the Conococheague in 1760.

 As an expert on Indigenous ways, notably survival and combat, Smith was an obvious choice to lead the company in the defense of the Conococheague in 1763.
 Smith chose two men, also former captives, to serve as his subalterns.
 Roughly 35 German and Scots-Irish men volunteered and were trained in the Indigenous manner of fighting.
 Each man supplied their own personal weapon, either a musket or rifle.
 Smith had them dress "uniformly in the Indian manner, with breech-clout, leggings, moccasins and green shrouds...
 In place of hats we wore red handkerchiefs, painted our faces red and black, like Indian warriors."
 Once equipped and trained, Smith's rangers set off on trails towards the enemy.
 It would be ten months before they returned.
 During their time away the Conococheague settlement remained relatively untouched by the violence of Pontiac’s Rebellion, while homesteads as far east as Carlisle were attacked.

 Origin of the name

 James Smith and his men referred to themselves (in letters of the time) as the "Loyal Volunteers" or as the "Sideling Hill Volunteers".
-The only mention of Smith's men as "the Black Boys" appears in the August 20, 1765 deposition of Sergeant Leonard McGlashan of the 42nd (Royal Highland) Regiment of Foot who wrote: "we were fired upon warmly for some time by the Black Boys..."
+The only mention of Smith's men as "the Black Boys" appears in the August 20, 1765 deposition of Sergeant Leonard McGlashan of the British Army's 42nd (Royal Highland) Regiment of Foot who wrote: "we were fired upon warmly for some time by the Black Boys..."
 The name may have been coined by the Highlanders.
 "Black Boys" could also have referred to the town of origin (Black's Town), however, that is unlikely because the town was known as Smith's Town after William Smith, a Justice of the Peace and a relation of James, bought the town's properties from James Black in 1759.
 James Smith's men did paint their faces red and black and were observed with "black'd" faces in March and May 1765.
 The Black Boys dropped the practice when remnants of black smudge behind the ears became grounds for arrest.